6 search results for “aphasia” in the Public website

 This dissertation examines what network in the human brain is involved in the perception of prosody and whether activity within this network is modulated by the personality trait alexithymia.

 How do people acquire language?
 How can you train your brain?
 What is the effect of stress on an unborn child?
-LIBC research topics range from language processing to cognitive robotics, and from psychiatric disorders to neuro-pharmacology.
-Meet several main research topics called 'hotspots'.
+LIBC research topics range from language processing to cognitive robotics, and from psychiatric disorders to the impact of social factors on human behaviour.
+Meet several main research topics…

 Leiden delves into the mystery of the brain and language